Max Gaines: Career

-Later in 1933, Gaines collaborated with Dell to publish the 36-page one-shot Famous Funnies: A Carnival of Comics, followed in 1934 by Famous Funnies, which ran for 218 issues and is considered the first true American comic book.
+Later in 1933, Gaines collaborated with Dell Publishing to publish the 36-page one-shot Famous Funnies: A Carnival of Comics, followed in 1934 by Famous Funnies, which ran for 218 issues and is considered the first true American comic book.
+After he quit Eastern Color, he joined McClure Newspaper Syndicate as company manager, and eventually partnered with Dell Comics to produce three of the comic books The Funnies, Popular Comics and The Comics whereas Dell financed Gaines of its three comic book titles, until Dell became associated with Western Publishing in 1938.

 All-American Publications

 In 1938, Gaines and Jack Liebowitz began publishing comics with original material under the name "All-American Publications".
 At the time, Liebowitz was the co-owner with Harry Donenfeld of National Allied Publications, the precursor company to DC Comics, and Donenfeld financed Gaines' creation of All-American.
 All-American published several superhero/adventure anthologies such as All-American Comics and Flash Comics, as well as other titles.
 For a time, All-American and National shared marketing and promotional efforts as well as characters.
 Several of National's characters (Starman, Doctor Fate, The Spectre) appeared alongside All-American's Green Lantern, Wonder Woman, and Hawkman in that company's successful All Star Comics.

 Gaines' relationship with Donenfeld and National waxed and waned over the years.
 By the early 1940s, the All-American titles were branded separately and no longer featured National-owned characters.
 In 1944, Donenfeld bought out Gaines and merged National and All-American into a single company.